magento/merchdocs/src/stores/security-google-recaptcha.md

    - Enter the two-character **[Language Code](https://developers.google.com/recaptcha/docs/language)** to specify the language used for Google reCAPTCHA text and messaging.

-   - In the **reCAPTCHA Validation Failure Message** field, enter the message to appear if validation fails.
+   - For **reCAPTCHA Validation Failure Message**, enter the message to appear if validation fails.
 Default: You cannot proceed with such operation, your reCAPTCHA reputation is too low.

    ![]({% link images/images/config-security-google-recaptcha-admin-v2-not-robot.png %}){: .zoom}
    [_reCAPTCHA v2 ("I am not a robot")_]({% link configuration/security/google-recaptcha-admin.md %})